ijchen/icelang/docs/Guidebook.md

 ```

 ## string
-There are two forms of `string` literals in icelang.
+There are three forms of `string` literals in icelang.
 The simplest is a normal
 `string` literal, composed of two double quotes (`"`) surrounding the characters
 in the `string`:
 ```